Shopping Cart

 Green Leafy Vegetables

-(Low in Oxalic Acid)
+(Low In Oxalic Acid)

 Non-Leafy Vegetables

-Toxic veggies for your rabbit
+Toxic veggies for your rabbit..

 Not all veggies are good for your little bunny.
 There are certain foods that you should avoid giving your furry friend as they contain toxic substances that can affect their digestive health, and neurological function, among others.
 Foods such as avocados, chard, garlic, corn, raw potatoes, raw onions, rhubarb, mushrooms, broad beans, kidney beans and iceberg lettuce must be eliminated from your rabbits’ diet.
-If you have fed any of the previously mentioned toxic foods to your rabbit, speak with your vet to determine the right action to take.

-USEFUL TIPS TO KEEP IN MIND WHILE FEEDING YOUR RABBIT:
+USEFUL TIPS TO KEEP IN MIND WHILE FEEDING

-1.)
-Carefully wash all vegetables before feeding them to your bunny.
+1. Carefully wash all vegetables before feeding them to your bunny.

-2.)
-Inspect veggies for bugs, insects and worms.
+2. Inspect veggies for bugs, insects and worms.

-3.)
-Be aware that certain foods can affect your rabbit’s urine colour.
+3. Be aware that certain foods can affect your rabbit’s urine colour.

-4.)
-Avoid giving your pet broccoli as it is a gas-inducing food.
+4. Avoid giving your pet broccoli as it is a gas-inducing food.

-5.)
-Never give your rabbit leaves of plants that are grown indoors as they can be poisonous.
+5. Never give your rabbit leaves of plants that are grown indoors as they can be poisonous.

-6.)
-Moderation is key.
+6. Moderation is key.
 Slowly introduce vegetables to your furry friends’ diet.

-7.)
-Always be on the lookout for adverse effects after veggie consumption.
+7. Always be on the lookout for adverse effects after veggie consumption.

-More on The subject...
+More On The Subject

 Introducing Veggies To Your Rabbits Diet